MapsterMapper/Mapster/README.md

         .AddDestinationTransforms((string x) => x.Trim());

 #####Custom Type Resolvers <a name="ConverterFactory"></a>
 In some cases, you may want to have complete control over how an object is mapped.
-You can register transformation using `MapWith` method.
+You can register specific transformations using the `MapWith` method.

     //Example of transforming string to char[].